kazuhiro4949/EditDistance/README.md

 tableView.endUpdates()
 ```

-EditDistance takes on that task.
-All you need is to make the updated array.
+EditDistance takes on that task:

 ```swift
 // You don't need to write insertion and deletion.